rlucente-se-jboss/luminoth-ubi/README.md

 need to install and configure operating system runtimes or language runtimes in order to install and run Luminoth.

-These instructions are divided into two parts: installing directly within OpenShift; and building and pushing an image to a public registry using RHEL 8 container tools.
+These instructions are divided into two parts:
+* installing directly within OpenShift
+* building and pushing an image to a public registry using the RHEL 8 container tools

 # Installing directly within OpenShift
-When installing on OpenShift, two Dockerfiles are provided as examples for how to use the unauthenticated and authenticated registries.
+Instructions are provided on how to use both the unauthenticated and authenticated registries.
 Both options are described below.

 ## Create an OpenShift project
 Login to the OpenShift environment: